Whitchurch (Tilstock) Airfield: Sport parachuting

 In 1964, it was home to the Manchester Skydivers.

 In 1967, it became Manchester Free Fall Club (MFFC), run by the ex-paratroopers.
 Over the next three decades the club was run as a local members' club at weekends with a mixture of regular club jumpers and first time jumpers keen to experience sport parachuting and often to raise funds for charity.
 There were a number of local affiliations with universities and polytechnics.
 The mainstay aircraft were a number of Cessna 172s and 182s.
 In the 1990s, the club was taken over and run on a more commercial basis, but due to local disputes over noise and some financial difficulties the regularity of flying days declined.
 It is now Skydive Tilstock Freefall Club which is a non-profit making sports club and a company limited by guarantee.
-It uses a Gippsland GA8 Airvan with a maximum capacity of ten people including the crew.
+It uses a Cessna 208 Grand Caravan with a maximum capacity of 16 people including the crew.